Tokthree/DF-Stat-Calculator/README.md

   - Profession descriptions which provide an explaination of a profession's pros and cons, as well as mechanics for production/service professions.
   - Ability to reset a specific panel's values, or reset all values.
   - Session storage which allows users to refresh the page without losing their build.
 Can be reset via the "reset everything" button
+  - Ability to export current build values as a formatted text file.
+But...

 Current Missing & Planned Features:
-  - Ability to export current build values as a formatted text file.

 Current Known Issues:
   - UI lacking responsiveness to certain changes.